snkas/basic-sim/doc/future_work.md

 The backlog of additional work that can be done on the `basic-sim` module:

+* Extra programmable examples
-* Upgrade to latest ns-3
+* Upgrade to the latest available stable version of ns-3
 * Make all variable and function naming consistent, along with whitespace conventions, in accordance with the ns-3 code style guide